bigc0127/defiant-core/README.md

 [![Build Status](https://travis-ci.org/brave/brave-core.svg?branch=master)](https://travis-ci.org/brave/brave-core)

-# Brave Core
+# Defiant Core

-Brave Core is a set of changes, APIs, and scripts used for customizing Chromium to make Brave.
+Defiant Core is based on Brave core which is a set of changes, APIs, and scripts used for customizing Chromium to make Brave and ultimately Dissenter.

-Follow [@brave](https://twitter.com/brave) on Twitter for important announcements.
+Follow [@brave](https://twitter.com/brave) on Twitter for important announcements from brave.

 ## Resources